MicrosoftDocs/power-platform/power-platform/admin/security/security-posture-overview.md

 - Customer Lockbox is Off.

 Based on the hypothetical state above, the achieved score is: 10 + 10 + 5 + 2 + 3 or 30

-Given the formula Total Achieved Impact / Total Possible Impact Secure Score = 30 / 55
+Given the formula: Total Achieved Impact / Total Possible Impact

+Secure Score = 30 / 55